alanelias/laravel-mix-api/docs/config.md

 ## Switch from json to js

-if you like using javascript instead json you can override files names also:
+if you like using javascript instead json you can override files names:

 ```json
 {